stefanavey/aveytoolkit/README.md

 ### Dependencies ###

-The following R packages are required for proper installation
+The following R packages are required for proper installation: `devtools` `ggplot2` `gplots`

+Install these from the R prompt by running

      install.packages(c("devtools", "ggplot2", "gplots"))